caracal-pipeline/caracal-docs/sphinx/_build/html/_sources/manual/workers/inspect_data/index.rst.txt

 .. toctree::
    :maxdepth: 1

-Dignostic plots of the first-pass cross-calibrated data.
+Diagnostic plots of the first-pass cross-calibrated data.